Code that controls capital deserves rigorous scrutiny

 Storage collision analysis, initialisation guard, UUPS/Transparent/Beacon patterns, upgrade authorization

-Staking & Reward Systems
+Staking & Reward

 Flash stake reward inflation, lock period bypass, reward pool drain, time-weighted accounting